jeffepn/real-estate-laravel/README.md

 _Note:_

-##### We strongly advise using ​​environment variables, since when the package install command is executed, the configuration file will be overwritten.
+##### We strongly advise using environment variables, since when the package install command is executed, the configuration file will be overwritten.

 The package has migrations and you will need to run: